bhush9/dummy/contributing.md

     overview of relevant repositories can be found [here](https://community.kde.org/Plasma/Mobile/Code)

--   KDE provides a reference image based on Kubuntu, you can use this to test against, look at integration-level solutions and borrow its tricks to get Plasma Mobile running
+-   KDE provides a reference image based on KDE Neon, you can use this to test against, look at integration-level solutions and borrow its tricks to get Plasma Mobile running